saad-lahlali/saad-lahlali.github.io/_pages/about.md

 #### **ALPI: Auto-Labeller with Proxy Injection for 3D Object Detection using 2D Labels Only**

   * **Saad Lahlali**, Nicolas Granger, Hervé Le Borgne, Quoc-Cuong Pham.
   * *Winter Conference on Applications of Computer Vision (WACV), 2025.* **Summary:** The high cost of 3D annotation is a major bottleneck for training 3D object detectors.
 This work proposes ALPI, a weakly supervised 3D annotator that requires only 2D bounding box annotations and class size priors.
-To overcome the ambiguity of projecting 2D boxes back into 3D space, we introduce a novel and effective solution: injecting 3D "proxy objects" with known annotations into the training data.
+To overcome the ambiguity of portfolioing 2D boxes back into 3D space, we introduce a novel and effective solution: injecting 3D "proxy objects" with known annotations into the training data.
 This allows the model to learn reliable 3D features.
 ALPI achieves performance close to fully supervised methods and is the first of its kind to be demonstrated on the challenging nuScenes dataset.

 -----